sujalrajpoot/IraAI-Virtual-Girlfriend/README.md

 ## Installation
 - Clone or download the repository.
-- Ensure all dependencies are installed by running.
+- Ensure all dependencies are installed.

 ## Getting Your Access Token and Firebase ID